sbgisen/rmf_resource_monitor/README.md

 - `resource_config_file`: The absolute path to Config File B.

 - `resource_registration_distance`: The distance (meters) from the resource where the robot should register to the server.
-The robot will try to register to the server when it is within this distance from the resource.
+The robot will try to register to the server when it is at or within this distance from the resource.
 This should be set to a value that is appropriate for the robot's speed and the server's response time.
 Defaults to `3.4`.
+This value is also configurable for each resource inside Config File B. The values inside Config File B will be used if they are set and valid.

 - `resource_release_distance`: The distance (meters) from the resource where the robot should release the resource.
-The robot will release the resource when it is within this distance from the resource.
+The robot will release the resource when it is at or beyond this distance from the resource.
 This should be set to a value that is larger than `resource_registration_distance` to avoid the robot registering and releasing the resource repeatedly.
 Defaults to `4.0`.
+This value is also configurable for each resource inside Config File B. The values inside Config File B will be used if they are set and valid.

 - `block_on_failure`: If `true`, the node will publish obstacle message of the targeted resource when the robot cannot access the Resource Management Server.
 Defaults to `false`.
 This depends on whether you want to prevent the robot from passing the resource when the server is unaccessible.